kjohnston/s3_relay/README.md

 Enables direct file uploads to Amazon S3 and provides a flexible pattern for your Rails app to asynchronously ingest the files.

+**Note: If you are using Rails 5.2+ you should consider migrating to Active Storage as this gem will not be suppored for Rails 6+.**

 ## Overview

 This Rails engine allows you to quickly implement direct uploads to Amazon S3